 Summary : Explore the mythical White Continent.
-Seeing not only the Antarctic Peninsula but also South Georgia, a sub-Antarctic region formed by an underwater mountain chain that extends from the Andes to the Antarctic Peninsula.
+Discover not only the Antarctic Peninsula but also South Georgia, a sub-Antarctic region formed by an underwater mountain chain that extends from the Andes to the Antarctic Peninsula.
 All the wildlife of the Far South can be found there.
-You will go ashore at the splendid sites of Gold Harbor or Fortuna Bay, walking amongst the penguins, and will be able to approach the elephant seals basking in the weak southern sun.
-The ancient whaling station of Deception Island will reveal its amazing colony of chinstrap penguins.
+You will go ashore at splendid sites like Gold Harbor and Fortuna Bay, walk among the penguins, and approach elephant seals basking in the weak southern sun.
+But the highlight will come at Salisbury Plain which is home to more than 250,000 king penguins with their orange-yellow crowns.
+The ancient whaling station of Deception Island will reveal its delightful colony of chinstrap penguins.
 Sail the famous Drake Passage and carve through waters often populated by killer whales, humpback whales and other cetaceans – an amazing sight.

 Neko – Paradise Bay

 Deep in Andvord Bay, find this little corner of paradise at the foot of an immense glacier.
 Neko Bay is one of the most beautiful sights of the Antarctic Peninsula.
 It was discovered by the Belgian explorer Adrien de Gerlache during his 1897-99 Antarctic expedition.
 Mountains, snow, ice and unspoiled nature combine to offer a unique landscape.
 Wildlife is as abundant as it is exceptional: sea birds such as gulls, Cape Petrels and Cormorants, as well as marine mammals including seals, orcas and whales.
 Excursions aboard Zodiacs allow you to sail close to blue icebergs or disembark near colonies of penguins, observe leopard seals basking on the shore or watch the Antarctic Terns flying overhead.